cocos/cocos-docs/en/scripting/typescript.md

 }
 ```

-**Note**: The `tsconfig.json` file in the project is mainly used to mate with VS Code, and will not affect the `build` release of the final compilation output of the project.
+**Note**: The `tsconfig.json` file in the project is mainly used for VS Code, and will not affect the actual compilation in Cocos Creator.

 ### Create a TypeScript script in the project